danielldecampos/my-portfolio/content/author/intro.md

 draft: false
 ---

-I'm a simple computer guy with solid knowlede about DevOps and many other nice things.
+I'm a simple computer guy with solid knowledge about DevOps and another cool things.
 Continuous learning every day.